Published in June 2018.

 This section contains suggestions for in-class or pre-class educational exercises, while a post-class assignment for assessing student understanding of the Module is suggested in a separate section.

 The exercises in this section are most appropriate for classes of up to 50 students, where students can be easily organized into small groups in which they discuss cases or conduct activities before group representatives provide feedback to the entire class.
-Although it is possible to have the same small group structure in large classes comprising a few hundred students, it is more challenging and the lecture might wish to adapt the facilitation techniques to ensure sufficient time for group discussions as well as providing feedback to the entire class.
+Although it is possible to have the same small group structure in large classes comprising a few hundred students, it is more challenging and the lecturer might wish to adapt the facilitation techniques to ensure sufficient time for group discussions as well as providing feedback to the entire class.
 The easiest way to deal with the requirement for small group discussion in a large class is to ask students to discuss the issues with the four or five students sitting close to them.
-Give time limitations; not all groups will be able to provide feedback in each exercise.
+Given time limitations, not all groups will be able to provide feedback in each exercise.
 It is recommended that the lecturer makes random selections and tries to ensure that all groups get the opportunity to provide feedback at least once during the session.
 If time permits, the lecturer could facilitate a discussion in plenary after each group has provided feedback.

 All exercises in this section are appropriate for both graduate and undergraduate students.
 However, as students' prior knowledge and exposure to these issues varies widely, decisions about the appropriateness of exercises should be based on their educational and social context.